junxit/us-congress-code/title-15/chapter-14a/sec-631b.md

 2 So in original.
 Two pars.
 (3) have been enacted.

+3 See References in Text note below.

 ### References in Text

 The Internal Revenue Code, referred to in subsec. (a)(4), is classified to Title 26, Internal Revenue Code.
 The Employee Retirement Income Security Act, referred to in subsec. (a)(4), is Pub.
 L. 93–406, Sept.
 2, 1974, 88 Stat.
 829, as amended, which is classified principally to chapter 18 (§ 1001 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under section 1001 of Title 29 and Tables.
 The Securities Act of 1933, referred to in subsec. (a)(4), is act May 27, 1933, ch.
 38, title I, 48 Stat.
 74, as amended, which is classified generally to subchapter I (§ 77a et seq.) of chapter 2A of this title.
 For complete classification of this Act to the Code, see section 77a of this title and Tables.
 The Securities Exchange Act of 1934, referred to in subsec. (a)(4), is act June 6, 1934, ch.
 404, 48 Stat.
 881, as amended, which is classified principally to chapter 2B (§ 78a et seq.) of this title.
 For complete classification of this Act to the Code, see section 78a of this title and Tables.
+Section 632(p) of this title, referred to in subsec. (e)(3), was redesignated section 657a(b) of this title by Pub.
+L. 115–91, div.
+A, title XVII, § 1701(a)(2), Dec.
+12, 2017, 131 Stat.
+1795.

 ### Codification